 Tip #2: Back up often

-Hyper-V backups tend to be quite large and large files take a long time to back up.
+Backups of virtual machines tend to be quite large and large files take a long time to back up.
 In addition, virtual machine disks take up a lot of space, too; hence, it costs time as well as storage space.

 Those Hyper-V administrators utilizing scripts have a hard time with their Hyper-V copies.
 Because scripts can’t perform deduplication, each backup, even if compressed, uses quite a bit of storage space.
 The backup processing time is also several times higher because scripts can’t make use of multiple CPU cores during processing.
 The regular ZIP algorithm, by the way, uses a single CPU core only, even if your server has 32.